-Table 176: Spectrum API: timestamp related register and available timestamp commands
+Table 198: Spectrum API: timestamp related register and available timestamp commands

-Register Value Direction Description SPC_TIMESTAMP_STARTTIME 47030 read/write Return the reset time when using reference clock mode.
-Hours are placed in bit 16 to 23, minutes are placed in bit 8 to 15, seconds are placed in bit 0 to 7.
-Returned value is expressed as a UTC time.
-SPC_TIMESTAMP_STARTDATE 47031 read/write Return the reset date when using reference clock mode.
-The year is placed in bit 16 to 31, the month is placed in bit 8 to 15 and the day of month is placed in bit 0 to 7 SPC_TIMESTAMP_TIMEOUT 47045 read/write Set's a timeout in milli seconds for waiting of an reference clock edge.
+Register Value Direction Description SPC_TIMESTAMP_STARTTIME 47030 read/write read/write Return the reset time when using reference clock mode.
+Hours are placed in bit 16 to 23, minut placed in bit 8 to 15, seconds are placed in bit 0 to 7.
+Returned value is expressed as a UTC SPC_TIMESTAMP_STARTDATE 47031 read/write Return the reset date when using reference clock mode.
+The year is placed in bit 16 to 31, is placed in bit 8 to 15 and the day of month is placed in bit 0 to 7 SPC_TIMESTAMP_TIMEOUT 47045 read/write Set's a timeout in milli seconds for waiting of an reference clock edge.
 Writing a zero disables the timeout.
 Default value is zero.
 SPC_TIMESTAMP_AVAILMODES 47001 read Returns all available modes as a bitmap.
-Modes are listed below SPC_TIMESTAMP_CMD 47000 read/write Programs a timestamp mode and performs commands as listed below SPC_TSMODE_DISABLE 0 Timestamp is disabled.
+Modes are listed below SPC_TIMESTAMP_CMD 47000 read/write Programs a timestamp mode and performs commands as listed below SPC_TSMODE_DISABLE 0 Timestamp is a disabled.
 SPC_TS_RESET 1h are reset and the local PC time is stored for read out by SPC_TIMESTAMP_STARTTIME and SPC_TIME- TDATE registers.
-Only usable with mode TSMODE_STANDARD SPC_TSMODE_STANDARD 2h Standard mod de, counter is reset by explicit reset command SPC_TS_RESET or SPC_TS_RESET_WAITREFCLOCK.
-SPC_TSMODE_STARTRESET 4h Counter is reset on every card start, all timestamps are in relation to card start.
+Only usable with mode TSMODE_STANDARD SPC_TSMODE_STANDARD 2h Standard mode, counter is reset by explicit reset command SPC_TS_RESET or SPC_TS_RESET_WAITREFCLO SPC_TSMODE_STARTRESET 4h Counter is reset on every card start, all timestamps are in relation to card start.
 SPC_TS_RESET_WAITREFCLK 8h Similar as SPC_TS_RESET, but aimed at SPC_TSCNT_REFCLOCKxxx modes: The counters are reset then the dri waits for the reference edge as long as defined by the timestamp timeout time.
 After detecting the edge, the loc time is stored for read out by SPC_TIMESTAMP_STARTTIME and SPC_TIMESTAMP_STARTDATE registers.
-Only u with mode TSMODE STANDARD SPC_TSCNT_INTERNAL 100h Counter is run nning with complete width on sampling clock SPC_TSCNT_REFCLOCKPOS 200h Counter is spl clock it, upper part is running with external reference clock positive edge, lower part is running with sampling SPC_TSCNT_REFCLOCKNEG 400h Counter is spl pling clock it, upper part is running with external reference clock negative edge, lower part is running with sam- SPC_TSXIOACQ_ENABLE 1000h Enables the trigger synchronous acquisition of the multi-purpose inputs with every stored timestamp in the upper 64 bit.
+Only u with mode TSMODE STANDARD SPC_TSCNT_INTERNAL 100h Counter is run Counter is running with complete width on sampling clock SPC_TSCNT_REFCLOCKPOS 200h Counter is spli clock it, upper part is running with external reference clock positive edge, lower part is running with sampling SPC_TSCNT_REFCLOCKNEG 400h Counter is spl pling clock it, upper part is running with external reference clock negative edge, lower part is running with sam- SPC_TSXIOACQ_ENABLE 1000h Enables the trigger synchronous acquisition of the multi-purpose inputs with every stored timestamp in the upper 64 bit.
 See Multi-purpose I/O chapter for details on these inputs.
-SPC_TSFEAT_NONE 0 No additiona l timestamp is created.
+SPC_TSFEAT_NONE 0 No additional timestamp is created.
 The total number of stamps is only trigger related.
-SPC_TSFEAT_STORE1STABA 10000h Enables the creation of one additional timestamp for the first A area sample when using the optional ABA (dual base) mode.
-SPC_TSFEAT_TRGSRC 80000h source into the ag to the SPC_TIMESTAMP_CMD register enables the storage of the trigger source in the upper 64 bit of
+SPC_TSFEAT_STORE1STABA 10000h Enables the creation of one additional timestamp for the first A area sample when using the optional ABA (dual-tim base) mode.
+SPC_TSFEAT_TRGSRC 80000h Reding this flag from the SPC_TIMESTAMP_AVAILMODES indicates that the card is capable of encoding the transformation of the timestamp.
+Writing this flag to the SPC_TIMESTAMP_CMD register enables the storage of the trigger source in the upper 6 the timestamp value.